-When the Authorization Code grant is used, the resource owner first provides access, and then an authorization code is sent to the client through browser redirect.
+The Authorization Code grant is one of the OAuth 2.0 grant types supported in ReadyAPI.
+With this grant, the resource owner first provides access, and then an authorization code is sent to the client through browser redirect.
 The client then uses it to get an access token.
 Optionally, a refresh token is also sent.

 |OAuth 2 Flow||Sets the OAuth 2.0 method to use.|

 |An alphanumeric string used to identify the client.|

 |Client Secret||The secret string the client will use.|

 (For Azure only) Specifies how the authorization server sends the access token.
 Available options: